mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 **This transcript is still in rough draft form.**

 (Note: On the Online Audio Archive, Talk 1 and Talk 2 are listed in reverse order.
-I am assuming Talk 1 actually came before Talk 2, and have switched the dates accordingly.)
+Since Talk 1 came before Talk 2, I have switched the dates accordingly.)

 [Audio file at mnzencenter.org](http://www.mnzencenter.org/media_download.php?file=katagiri_audio/dk19800517.mp3)